 Next, connect your IP camera to your encoder.
 This process will differ depending on the encoder and the camera you are using.
 In general, it will simply look like “adding a source” via your encoder.
-Then, you’ll need to enter the IP address and any login credentials required to access to the camera feed.
+Then, you’ll need to enter the IP address and any login credentials required to access the camera feed.
 That’s it!

 4. Connect your encoder to your video streaming platform

 We’re almost done.
 The next step is to connect your encoder to your video streaming platform.
-If you’re using DaCast, we’ve documented that process here.
+If you’re using Dacast, we’ve documented that process here.
 Essentially, it involves:

-- Logging into your DaCast account
+- Logging into your Dacast account

 - Selecting the live streaming channel you wish to use